-Starting in 1980, when the first generation of Sutters were still well-established as NHL players, the brothers began having children of their own.
+Starting in 1980, when the first generation of Sutters was still well-established as NHL players, the brothers began having children of their own.

 - Brett, Darryl’s son (born 1987), a left wing, played for the WHL’s Kootenay Ice and Red Deer Rebels.
 He was drafted by the Flames in 2005 – while his father was general manager.
-He’s established himself as a pretty solid minor league player, though his NHL stints with Calgary and Carolina were unremarkable – except when his own father traded him following an off-ice incident during a Flames road trip.
+He’s established himself as a pretty solid minor league player, though his NHL stints with Calgary and Carolina were unremarkable – except when his own father traded him to the Hurricanes following an off-ice incident during a Flames road trip.
 Later, he was traded to the Minnesota Wild during the 2013-14 season, spending two seasons there before being moved to the AHL’s Ontario Reign during the 2015-16 season.
 He’s still playing for them, acting as a consistent veteran presence for a young Reign team.

 - Brandon, Brent’s son (born 1989), a center, played for the WHL’s Rebels and was drafted by the Carolina Hurricanes in 2007.
 He’s had NHL stints with Carolina, Pittsburgh and Vancouver, where he currently plays.

 - Brody, Duane’s son (born 1991), a center, played for the WHL’s Saskatoon Blades and Hurricanes before being drafted by the Carolina Hurricanes in 2011.
 He never really got an NHL foothold and has bounced around the AHL until the 2018-19 season, when he moved to Europe to join Sport Vaasa of the SM-Liiga (Finnish elite league) and is currently playing for the Iserlohn Roosters of the DEL (German hockey league).

 There was one point in 2011-12 where Brett, Brandon and Brody were all playing pro in the Carolina organization.